Classic Rolex watch, combines sport and dress features in a way that I don't think any other watch does. One of the best vintage watches of all time.

 Though it had later become a classic watch, its origin was that of a "tool" type watch.
 It actually was developed for explorers, and was used by members of the successful 1953 Everest expedition (see below) as well as other expeditions before and after.

 (The Rolex Milgauss, a very rare watch, is another tool watch, developed for a rather narrowly defined scientist, needing to work in areas of high magnetic field strength.
 The Milgauss could handle it.
-I'd love a Milgauss, but they're very rare and very expensive.)
+I'd love a vintage Milgauss, but they are very rare and very expensive.)

 Dial is easily readable, with large luminous triangle at 12, Arabic numerals and markers.
 Mercedes style hands, like the Submariner.
 Earlier models had variations on dial signage, and hands, but the 1016, I believe, always had this appearance.
 Tritiated luminous material is no longer active.